 Gym flooring experts recommend glue-down cork tiles over floating cork flooring to provide support for heavy loads.

-However, cork is not a super durable material.
+However, cork is not a super durable material in some ways.
 Dragging equipment on either type can tear or scratch the surface and heavy equipment will leave dents.

 You can use carpet in a home gym.
 I like low-VOC brands.
-A low pile commercial grade is recommended in gyms for traction and stability.
+A low pile commercial-grade carpet is recommended in gyms for traction and stability.

 Not many low-VOC carpet brands fit this requirement.